Understanding Cabernet Franc

 Characteristics of Cabernet Franc

-One of the defining characteristics of Cabernet Franc is its earthy note.
-This is often accompanied by flavors of red fruits like raspberry, strawberry, and plum.
-The wine tends to have a lighter tannin structure compared to Cabernet Sauvignon.
-The herbaceous and sometimes spicy profile makes it versatile for food pairings.
-With moderate levels of alcohol and acidity, it serves well in various culinary contexts.
-This attribute also varies with its terroir, showing diverse notes across different growing regions.
+The herbaceous and sometimes spicy profile makes it incredibly versatile for food pairings.
+With moderate alcohol and bright acidity, it serves well in various culinary contexts.
+This character varies significantly with terroir, showing diverse notes across different growing regions.

 Why Pairing Matters